Social and Behavioral Sciences

 SBS 430 Applied Social Policy

 A review of contemporary social policy alternatives and an examination of social policy making processes at both the macro- and micro-levels.
 Students complete an applied social policy project which might take the form of a policy paper, a grant proposal or written legislative testimony for a community agency.
-Prerequisites: either LCC 200 or LCC 370 as well as junior standing or permission of the instructor.
+Prerequisites: Junior standing and either LCC 200 or LCC 370 or permission of the instructor.
 Cr 3.

 SBS 435 Children, Policy, and Law